portlandcodeschool/jse-fall15-1/objectives.md

 * Use short-circuit boolean operators in conditional evaluation.

-* Anticipate the behavior of special Numbers (_NaN, Infinity_) and non-integers in computations.
+* Anticipate the behavior of special Numbers (_NaN, Infinity_), non-integer numbers, and non-numbers in computations.

 * Use common mathematical functions from the Math and Number objects.